PennyLaneAI/catalyst/doc/dev/transforms.rst

         mlir::registerPass(catalyst::createMyHelloWorldPass);
         ...
     }

+Note that this addition in ``RegisterAllPasses.cpp`` needs to happen in the ``lib/Catalyst/Transforms`` directory, regardless of which dialect your pass belongs to.

 Now that we have written our shiny new pass, we can build it by going back to the top-level ``catalyst`` directory and